NERC-CEH/rse_group/team/100_days.md

 ## Moving to the open

-* "How do we communicate"
+* "How do we communicate" - default to open?
 * Handbooks, common patterns
 * How many RSE groups' needs are the same